Mouloud Feraoun: Biography

 Feraoun was born in 1913, belonging to a family of poor farmers.
 His father, who was illiterate, had to migrate several times to seek employment, for example to Tunisia and even to northern France, where he worked in the coal mines of the Nord departement.
 There, Feraoun's father suffered an injury, which found a literary treatment in his first novel Fils du Pauvre.

 In a time where very few of the Muslim children of Algeria went to school, Feraoun studied at the Ecole normale in Bouzaréah District in order to qualify as a teacher, and in 1935, he began to teach in his own birthplace.
 Later, from 1957, Feraoun was a school director in Algiers, and in 1960, he was made an inspector who supervised social institutions that cared for disadvantaged Algerians.

-On 15 March, 1962, together with five of his colleagues, he was assassinated by the OAS, just four days before the end of the Algerian War.
+On 15 March, 1962, together with five of his colleagues, he was assassinated by an OAS unit under the command of Roger Degueldre, just four days before the end of the Algerian War.

-Family tragedy in 2022

-Feraoun's twin granddaughters, Nasrine and Narjisse, died in a widely publicised tragedy that occurred in Montreux, Switzerland, after the police called to their apartment to serve a warrant that involved compulsory school attendance on 24 March 2022.
-The family – Feraoun's two granddaughters, the husband of one of them, and two of their children – jumped from the seventh floor balcony.
-The only survivor is Feraoun's 15 year old great-grandson, who suffered serious injuries.
-The family was described as extremely reclusive.
+Degueldre was later arrested, court-martialed, and sentenced to death for his complicity in over 20 murders, including that of a British diplomat and Divisional Commissaire of the French National Police and Central Commissaire of Algiers Roger Gavoury.
+He was executed by firing squad at Fort d'Ivry in Paris on 7 July 1962.
+Three French Army officers were imprisoned and demoted after refusing to command the firing squad to execute Degueldre.